 6. Cauliflower: Cauliflower is a bit fussy about temperatures.
 If it’s too hot, it bolts, but if it’s too cold, it stops growing.
 Fall is the PERFECT season to grow cauliflower!
 Click here to learn more about growing Cauliflower.

 7. Celery: Celery does not like heat.
 If you live in a cold climate, you need to grow Celery in the spring.
 However, if you live in a hotter climate, you can grow Celery in the fall!
 Click here to learn more about growing Celery.

-8. Chard: Plant your rainbow or swiss Chard 40 days before your first frost date.
-(Stay tuned for more info on Chard!
-2015 fall will be my first experience with this beauty).
+8. Chard: Plant your rainbow or Swiss Chard 40 days before your first frost date.

 10. Lettuce: Plant your Lettuce 4-8 weeks before the first frost.
 Deep frosts will kill your lettuce, but you can enjoy lettuce up until that point and past that if you protect it with row covers.
 Learn more about Lettuce here.